Track Your Request Call to vidhikarya care phone number+917604047602

 Arrangement in Seniority

-If employees of a particular department or designation are retrenched, a notice containing names of the employees terminated as per seniority needs to be put on the notice board.
+If employees of a particular department or designation are retrenched, a notice containing the names of the employees terminated as per seniority needs to be put on the notice board.
 In some cases, not doing this minor task may lead to retrenchment being declared null/ ineffective by the courts.
 The order of seniority not only needs to be maintained in this notice but during termination as well.
-Usually, the recent joinees are more prone to be retrenched as per law, unless there is a reason for contrary.
+Usually, the recent joinees are more prone to be retrenched as per law, unless there is a reason for the contrary.

 Re-Employment

 In some cases, the rule lays that retrenched employees should be prioritised in case people need to be hired for the same position for which termination was done.
-If such terminated employee refuses to take back employment with such organisation due to any reason, other candidates may be considered.
+If such a terminated employee refuses to take back employment with such organisation due to any reason, other candidates may be considered.

 Government Approval